I’m not going to say that any of these pieces of inexpensive home workout equipment are essential. Because they’re not.

 The farther along I’ve gotten in this blogging journey, the more I’ve wanted to define my target audience.
 While I want to be inclusive – and yes, I think everyone can still benefit from my tips – I want to make sure I’m addressing the needs of those I initially began writing for.

-My goal is to help women like me: young women in their 20s and 30s who are busy living goal-driven lives.
+My goal is to help women like me: women who are busy living goal-driven lives.
 They have no time because they spend all day committed to their careers, and they have no energy because they give their all every day.
 These women are go-getters, leaders, and potentially even work-a-holics.
 And their fitness goals may sometimes fall to the wayside.

 This doesn’t mean they don’t work out – it just means they haven’t been seeing the results they want.